-If you have ever felt self-conscious about missing teeth, you owe it to yourself to ask your dentist about partial or full dentures.
-Dentures are removable that help you to eat and speak normally after major tooth loss.
+If you have ever felt self-conscious about missing teeth, you owe it to yourself to ask our dentists about partial or full dentures.
+Dentures are removable false teeth that help you to eat and speak normally after major tooth loss.

 1. Never Let Your Dentures Dry Out

 Make sure to submerge yourdentures in a glass of water or denture soaking solution when they’re not in your mouth.
 Dentures that dry out are at risk for warping and cracking.
 Just like natural teeth, your lower and upper dentures need to be kept wet so they don’t fracture.

 It’s important to brush your denture teeth like you would your natural teeth.
 Dentures can give you bad breath if they’re covered in plaque and odor-causing bacteria.
 The best way to protect your oral health (and your breath) is to brush your dentures twice a day.
 This will also prevent stains from leftover food particles.

 Your gums are just as important as your teeth to your oral health.
 That’s why you should make a habit of brushing your gums.